DED9

 field

 A string in Redis is a sequence of bytes.
-They are binary safe, so they have a fixed length that is not determined by any terminating characters, you can store up to 512MB in a Redis string; It can store any type of data such as text, integers, floats, videos, images or audio files.
+It is binary safe, so its length is fixed and not determined by terminating characters.
+You can store up to 512MB in a Redis string, storing any data, such as text, integers, floats, videos, images, or audio files.

 A list in Redis is a list of strings sorted by insertion order, so the elements are stored in a linked list.
 If we need to insert an element into a list with 500 records, it will take the same amount of time to add the element to a list of 50,000 records.